phalcon-orphanage/docs/en/encryption-security.md

 // $2y$08$ZUFGUUk5c3VpcHFoVUFXeOYoA4NPFEP4G9gcm6rdo3jFPaNFdR2/O
 ```

-The hash that was created used the default work factor which is set to `10`.
-Using a higher work factor will take a bit more time to calculate the hash.

 We can now check if a value sent to us by a user through the UI of our application, is identical to our hashed string:

 ```php